Register Now for Asia Society's 2021 Summer Youth Programs!

 Monday, July 26 – Friday, July 30, 2021 | In-person only at Asia Society Texas Center: 8:30 a.m. – 12:30 p.m.
 CT

 Deepen your understanding of social and systemic inequities in Houston and across the country, while exploring the importance of civic engagement and active participation in finding solutions.
+This session is full; applications are no longer accepted.

 Policies are informed by current recommendations from local, state, and federal health officials, agencies, and authorities, including Harris County recommendations and CDC guidelines.
 As such, these policies may shift or change.